microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/bookingbusiness-list-services.md

 ## Request body
 Do not supply a request body for this method.
 ## Response
-If successful, this method returns a `200 OK` response code and collection of [bookingService](../resources/bookingservice.md) objects in the response body.
+If successful, this method returns a `200 OK` response code and a collection of [bookingService](../resources/bookingservice.md) objects in the response body.
 ## Example
 ### Request
 The following is an example of the request.